capytaine/capytaine/docs/user_manual/resolution.rst

         Appl.
 Ocean Res.
 74 (2018) 80-86.

     Please cite them if you use this implementation.

+:class:`~capytaine.green_functions.hams.LiangWuNoblesseGF`
+   The finite depth Green function from the following paper, as implemented in HAMS:

+   Yingyi Liu, Shigeo Yoshida, Changhong Hu, Makoto Sueyoshi, Liang Sun, Junliang Gao, Peiwen Cong, Guanghua He.
+   **A reliable open-source package for performance evaluation of floating renewable energy systems in coastal and offshore regions**.
+   Energy Conversion and Management, 174 (2018): 516-536.

+   Please cite this paper if you use this implementation.

 Advanced users can write their own class to evaluate the Green function.